TritonDataCenter/manta/docs/operator-guide.md

 Recall that each metadata shard has the storage and load capacity of a single postgres instance.
 If you want more capacity than that, you need more shards.
 Shards can be added later without downtime, but it's a delicate operation.
-The us-east deployment uses three metadata shards, plus a separate shard for the compute and storage capacity data.
+The us-central deployment uses three metadata shards, plus a separate shard for the compute and storage capacity data.

 We recommend at least two shards so that the compute and storage capacity